Suor/funcy/docs/seqs.rst

     .. group_by(lambda f: f.section, fields)

     One can use :func:`split_by` when grouping by boolean predicate.
-See also :func:`itertools.groupby`.
+See also :func:`py:itertools.groupby`.

 .. function:: group_by_keys(get_keys, seq)